x211321/VGC-Analyze/README.md

 ## Windows - Binary version
 The binary version of VGC_Analyze is a standalone bundle containing its own Python runtime as well as all required dependencies like matplot and pillow.
-Compared to the script version the binary version is much larger but provides the convenience of a selfcontained package without any extra setup.
+Compared to the script version the binary version is much larger but provides the convenience of a self-contained package without any extra setup.

 The binary version is created with Pyinstaller (https://www.pyinstaller.org/).
 Pyinstaller basically packs all files that are required to run a particular Python script into one self extracting archive.
 When the program is started Pyinstaller extract the archive into the windows temp folder and then runs the Python script from there.
-This behaviour can be seen as suspicious by anti-virus software and can cause false security alerts.
-If you run into trouble running the binary version it's reconmendet that you use the script version instead.
+This behavior can be seen as suspicious by anti-virus software and can cause false security alerts.
+If you run into trouble running the binary version it's recommended that you use the script version instead.

 Neither the script nor the binary version of VGC_VGC_Analyze must be traditionally "installed".
 Both versions run directly from the directory to which they were extracted.
-VGC_Analyze creates subfolders and files in the directory from which it is run, so to work properly the program should not be placed into a location thats not writable with limited access like "C:\Program Files".
+VGC_Analyze creates sub-folders and files in the directory from which it is run, so to work properly the program should not be placed into a location that's not writable with limited access like "C:\Program Files".

 ## Linux
-VGC_Analyze has been tested to run on Ubuntu 20.
+VGC_Analyze has been tested to run on Ubuntu 20.4.
 Currently there is no binary version for Linux so the only way is to run the script version.
 The steps are similar to the Windows version.
-Python 3 should allready be provided by most Linux distributions and the required dependencies can be installed via the package manager.
+Python 3 should already be provided by most Linux distributions and the required dependencies can be installed via the package manager.

 ```
 sudo apt-get install python3-tk